mirsujat/react-modal/README.md

 By default, styles are applied inline to the dialog and underlay portions of the component.
 However, you can disable all inline styles by setting `includeDefaultStyles` to `false`.
 If set, _you must specify all styles externally_, including positioning.
 This is helpful if your project uses external CSS assets.

-_Note:_ `underlayStyle` and `dialogStyle` can still be set inline, but these will be the only styles applied.
+_Note:_ `backdropStyle` and `dialogStyle` can still be set inline, but these will be the only styles applied.

 ### dialogClass